MikeBishop/dns-alt-svc/draft-ietf-dnsop-svcb-https.md

 ## Deployment considerations

-An HTTPSSVC RRSet containing some RRs with "echconfig" and some without is vulnerable to a downgrade attack.
+An HTTPS RRSet containing some RRs with "echconfig" and some without is vulnerable to a downgrade attack.
 This configuration is NOT RECOMMENDED.
 Zone owners who do use such a mixed configuration SHOULD mark the RRs with "echconfig" as more preferred (i.e. smaller SvcFieldPriority) than those